shifaqmawadah/JARS-Emotion-Recognition-for-a-More-Supportive-Digital-Experience/README.md

 - Supports mental well-being through empathetic responses and mood tracking.

 ## Conclusion & Future Work
 JARS shows that technology can recognize emotions and respond supportively.
 It provides a helpful and engaging experience that promotes emotional awareness and better digital interactions.
-Future plans include adding voice and facial emotion detection, improving accuracy, and expanding use in areas like education and mental health support.
+Future plans include adding voice and facial emotion detection and improving accuracy.